Usbac/wolff/docs/response.md

 `Wolff\Core\Http\Response`

 New responses can be made throught the Wolff Response class.
+It implements the `Wolff\Core\Http\ResponseInterface` interface.

 This can be done to avoid the superglobals of PHP, giving you a more object oriented syntax.